pir4cy/pir4cy-web/src/content/blog/homelab_01.md

 ---

-In the next post, we’ll start with self hosting and explore the services I recommend running for your first setup.
+With the basics of Proxmox out of the way, the next step is to make sure your network is ready for whatever you’re going to build.
+In the next post, we’ll go over setting up your firewall, local DNS filtering, and the core network structure your homelab will rely on.